odhinto/Phase3Project/README.md

 * The recall is still a bit low.
 Other classification techniques e.g. XGBoost Classification could be attempted to yield better model performance.
 * More descriptive features could improve model performance e.g. **Customer Service Calls Reasons** or **Subscription Tariff**
+* Other ML techniques like SMOTE can be used to handle the data imbalance and subsequently enhance recall